IBM-Blockchain-Archive/marbles/tutorial_part1.md

 ```

 This network has membership security; we can tell because there are enroll IDs/secrets in the network.users array.
-This means the peers will be expecting a validated `enrollID` on most API requests.
+This means the peers will be expecting a validated `enrollId` on most API requests.
-Therefore the first step is we need to use the /registrar API endpoint to register an `enrollID`.
+Therefore the first step is we need to use the /registrar API endpoint to register an `enrollId`.
-This creates a binding of sorts between the ID and the peer such that this `enrollID` cannot be used on any other peer.
+This creates a binding of sorts between the ID and the peer such that this `enrollId` cannot be used on any other peer.
 It's relatively safe to think of this step as registering an API key with a particular peer.
 The SDK does almost all the work here for us.
 It will first parse network.peers[] and network.users[] and run 1 POST /registrar HTTP request per peer.
-It will send the first `enrollID` to the first peer, and the second ID to the second peer and so on until every peer has 1 ID.
+It will send the first `enrollId` to the first peer, and the second ID to the second peer and so on until every peer has 1 ID.
 The details of all rest calls are taken care of by the SDK but if you are curious we have [Swagger Documentation](https://obc-service-broker-staging.stage1.mybluemix.net/swagger) on the IBM Blockchain peer APIs.
 At the end of this step we are ready to deploy our chaincode.